cyberbotics/webots-doc/robotis-op2/camera.md

 This tab is very simple, if the checkbox is checked, the picture of the camera is shown and updated in real time.

-%figure "Camera tab of the Robot Window"
+%figure "Camera tab of the robot window"

 ![window_camera.png](images/window_camera.png)